zthun/janitor/packages/janitor-ts-config/README.md

 This package contains shared tsconfig presets used across @zthun scoped projects.

-The configs are stackable: start with `base.json` and layer on the environment-specific presets you need.
+The configs are composable: start with `base.json` and layer on the environment-specific presets you need.

 ## Install